What is liver cancer?

 The liver is located in the upper right side of the abdomen.
-It is one of the largest organs in the body.
-It performs several vital functions:
+One of the largest organs in the body, the liver performs several vital functions:

 - Helps your body process and absorb nutrients in food